St. Kevin's Boys F.C.: Foundation and development

-On 13 September 2016, the club's new 7,650 sq/m floodlit all-weather pitch, located at St Aidan's School, was opened by President Michael D Higgins.
-In August 2019, the club completed an upgrade to the 891 sq/m artificial turf pitch at Shanowen Road.
-In June 2025, another all-weather pitch was developed on Larkhill Road.

 Academy cup

 To commemorate their 50th year, in 2009, the club started the invitational annual St. Kevins Boys Club Academy Cup, which has hosted youth sides (under-13) from many of the best sides in Europe.
 Academy sides from Ajax, Arsenal, Benfica, Barcelona, Celtic, Deportivo La Coruna, Borussia Dortmund, Genk, Bayer Leverkusen, Olympique Lyonnais, Real Madrid, and West Bromwich Albion have participated in the competition over the years.